top of page

 They don’t worry about what others think.

-This poem is a little nudge to the rest of us go out in nature, take off the mental weight of the day, and move like no one’s watching.
+This poem is a little nudge to the rest of us to go out into nature, shed the mental weight of the day, and move like no one’s watching.

 Twirling in a field might not solve all your problems, but it might just remind you that joy still lives inside you.